yuy-m/CCGrep/README.md

  - `-m,--max-count <NUM>`   stop after NUM clones.
  - `--no-messages`          suppress error messages.
  - `-p,--print <OPTION>`    set printing option c/l/n/f/e like `-p fn`.
+   - If `c` is given, print the count of clones file by file.
-   - If `c` is given, print ONLY the count of clones.
+   - If `C` is given, print ONLY the count of all clones.
    - If `l` is given, print ONLY file name per matched files.
    - If `h` is given, NOT print file names.
    - If `n` is given, print line numbers.